 Gravity is the term used for the added SEO pull generated when people google your brand name along with other keywords you rank for.
 It is also the overall pull your content AND brand have; that is, its ability to draw people in and keep them there.
 When applied to recruitment marketing and employer brand specifically, this means your ability to attract potential talent into your pool and keep them around until they’re ready to convert to applicants.

 Back in the earlier days of marketing, this kind of pull was reserved for the big players in any given industry.
-It took the literal gravity of a company like a Microsoft or an IBM to have the resources to pour into making your brand that sticky.
+It took the literal gravity of a company like Microsoft or IBM to have the resources to pour into making your brand that sticky.

 Today, however, digital technologies and social media have combined to level the playing field.
-It no longer matters if you’re a 6-person start-up or a 60,000 person goliath, brand gravity is available to all.
+It no longer matters if you’re a 6-person start-up or a 60,000-person goliath, brand gravity is available to all.
 By cultivating your social media presence, combined with the content you’re publishing in your brand voice and other recruitment marketing activities, you can easily rival the gravity of the biggies in your sector.

 In physics, gravity is the mix of mass, proximity, and velocity.
 These aspects translate well into the employer brand world: